About the Author

 Biography

 Lindsay Powell was born and raised in Cardiff, Wales.
 Having studied languages (including Welsh), economics and classical civilization at high school, he went on to graduate from the Management Centre of the University of Aston in Birmingham in 1983.
-As a result of his studies, he joined a large US multinational company and has assumed various positions in sales and marketing “with increasing scope and geographic responsibility”.
-He is a Chartered Marketer, which, apparently, means he really knows his stuff.
+As a result of his studies, he joined a large multinational company and has assumed various positions in sales and marketing with increasing scope and geographic responsibility.
+He is a Chartered Marketer.

-As a professional marketer, Lindsay has learned how to carry out desk and field research using diverse source material, as well as honing his writing skills.
-Over the years he has written copy for brochures, technical papers, presentations and webinars for his company.
-He has contributed editorial for leading publications covering subjects ranging from traffic management devices to opto-electronic components.
-He has been told many times “you should write a book”.
-So he decided to do something about it.
-His first book is in production at Pen and Sword Books and he is working on his second volume now.
+As a professional marketer, Lindsay has learned how to carry out desk and field research, to critically assess diverse source materials and then to write up the findings for a wider audience - the same skills used by a historian.
+Over the years he has written technical copy for brochures, technical papers, presentations and webinars for his company.
+He has contributed editorial for leading science and technology publications covering subjects ranging from traffic management devices to opto-electronic components.

-Lindsay is a member of The Classical Association of Great Britain, the Society of Authors and the Writers' League of Texas.
+Lindsay is proud to be a member of The Archaeological Institute of America, The Classical Association of Great Britain, The Historical Writers' Association, The Society of Authors and the Writers' League of Texas, as well as The Ermine Street Guard and is a Friend of The Vindolanda Trust.
 He has been a preliminary judge in the Excellence in Writing Scholarship Competition, sponsored by 3M, AMD and The Austin American-Statesman.

 Lindsay Powell at British Museum